 Any graduate student (advanced Master’s or PhD students) from a Consortium member-university, whose topic relates to Euro-Atlantic issues, has the chance to become a Consortium Fellow.
 The UC Principal at your member institution welcomes applications.

 Annual Conferences take place among our six institutions in coordination with the European Leadership Network (ELN) comprised of policy elites, officials or law-makers and think-tank members from all three regions.
-Those invited will include UC Principals, UC Advisors, involved faculty, selected students, post-docs, ELN and local think-tank elites.
-Our scheduled conferences in Moscow (September 2016) and New York (March 2017) will bring together participants from across our network to consummate the year’s work and inspire further collective cooperation and publication.
-The UC Principal at your member institution welcomes applications to travel and present at our scheduled conferences.
+Those invited include UC Principals, UC Advisors, involved faculty, selected students, post-docs, ELN and local think-tank elites.
+Our conferences in Moscow (September 2016) and New York (March 2017) have brought together participants from across our network and have inspired further collective cooperation.
+The 2018 Annual Conference takes place in London in November 9-10th.
+The UC Principal at your member institution welcomes applications to travel and present at our conferences.

 Internal Lectures and Seminar Programmes